willgoldby/MovieGame/README.md

 ## MovieGame

-A hangman-like game that generates a movie name with letter replaced with underscores.
+A hangman-like game that generates a movie name with the letters replaced with underscores.
 The player has 10 guesses to guess the name of the movie.
 For exmample, the game begins like so: